World Trade Center Tallinn

 The World Trade Center Tallinn is a world trade center for financial companies and bureaus, located in central Tallinn, Estonia.
-The building is located in Ahtri street close to the Old City Harbour and Old Town.
+The 14 buildings complex is located in Ahtri street close to the Old City Harbour and Old Town.
 World Trade Center Tallinn has been operating since 1994.

+Full member of the World Trade Centers Association (WTCA) since 1995.
+It supports international trade, investment, and business development through services and facilities.